Request Demo

 • No more patients arriving confused about why they’re dilated for “just glasses.”

-• No more regular appointments when urgent evaluation is needed.
+• No more regular appointments when your patient needs urgent evaluation.

 • No more explaining insurance coverage after the appointment.

-• The schedule matches patients to appropriate appointment types, sets clear expectations upfront, and prevents unnecessary specialist visits.
+• CareDesk matches patients to appropriate appointment types, sets clear expectations upfront, and prevents unnecessary specialist visits.

 For Your Patients